azher-alnabi/anime-stable-diffusion-docker-container/README.md

 # Anime Generator Stable Diffusion Docker Container

 This Docker container is a text-to-image (txt2img) generation tool that leverages Stable Diffusion with a packaged diffusion model.
 Stable Diffusion is a deep learning, latent txt2img diffusion model capable of generating photo-realistic images given any text input, for more information visit this wikipedia page: [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion).
-The diffusion model that was packaged in this docker container can be found here: [Diffuser Model](https://huggingface.co/Linaqruf/anything-v3-better-vae).
+The diffusion model that was packaged in this docker container can be found here: [Diffuser Model](https://huggingface.co/ckpt/anything-v3-vae-swapped).

 ## Example Image Output

-The following prompt was used to render the three images below.
+These are some of the example images with their corresponding commands.
+These commands are used to generate them using artificial intelligence.
 Feel free to test this out yourself!
-Careful!
-May generate **NSFW** **(_Not Safe For Work_)**, images. **Use at your own discretion**.
+Careful, this model may generate **NSFW** **(_Not Safe For Work_)**, images. **Use at your own discretion** (There is an command below that will mitigate this chance of rendering a **NSFW** image).

 ```sh
 ./build.sh run --skip --prompt "1girl, green hair, long hair, yellow eyes, warrior armor, warrior princess, tanned-black skin, battle field, shadows, lens flare, masterpiece" --negative-prompt "lowres, bad anatomy, bad hands, text, error, missing fingers, extra digit, fewer digits, cropped, worst quality, low quality, normal quality, jpeg artifacts, signature, watermark, username, blurry, artist name"